Tshiamomaema/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-for script creation
+Creating scripts for the project